Information for Staff

 The privacy rights of an individual expire with that individual's death.
 Thus, records held by an institution for a deceased person are not protected by FERPA and an institution may disclose such records upon request.
 When the former student is deceased, the policy at Goucher College is that education records will not be released until 25 years after the person's death, unless the request is from the executor of the student's estate or next of kin.
 In such case, the College may provide education records, if the requester provides the College with proof of death and identification.
 If you receive a request for information related to a deceased student, contact the Registrar's Office.

 FERPA does not preclude an institution from identifying students as "school officials" with a "legitimate educational interest" for specific purposes.
 The same requirements and responsibilities for a full time school official exist for student workers.
 The student workers must be trained about FERPA just as if they were faculty or staff.
 All student workers should sign an agreement to maintain the confidentiality of records to which they may have access.
-A student agreement to maintain confidentiality can be found at this page.
+A student agreement to maintain confidentiality can be found at the downloadable forms page.

 Students who serve on an official board or committee of the College, such as the Academic Honor Board, the Student Judicial Board or a grievance committee, are "College officials" and are entitled to have access to student record information pertinent to their position.
 In general, however, other student organization members are not "college officials" and may not have access to student record information, unless the student has provided written authorization.
 Requests for information from these entities should be referred to the Registrar's office.